 I’ve always been a bit of an independent spirit.
-My poor mother–bless her heart–had to put up with it ever since I was old enough to climb and could say “I can do it by myself.”
+My poor mother–God bless her–had to put up with it ever since I was old enough to climb and could say “I can do it by myself.”

 Add to that my study abroad experience that pushed me out of my comfy Spanish 202 class into the middle of San José, Costa Rica–and forced me to speak Spanish to real people–and I don’t usually hesitate to take a solo trip.
 Don’t get me wrong–I enjoy sharing travel experiences with my husband or with a group of awesome, like-minded people, but I also love the freedom that comes with traveling solo.

 Even so, as a woman, I totally get the concerns and hesitations that many ladies have about venturing out alone.

 Worried about #solotravel as a woman?
 Check out these 11 safety tipsClick To Tweet